HealthFree

 What is QTc?

 QTc is the QT interval of your heart rhythm adjusted for your heart rate.
-It helps doctors see if the heart's electrical recharging system is functioning properly regardless of how fast the heart is beating.
+It helps clinicians determine if the heart's electrical recharging system is functioning properly regardless of how fast the heart is beating.

 Which formula should I use?